suikan4github/kaiten-yaki/ubuntu_en.md

 Run the following script on the shell window, during the Ubiquity runs.
 Otherwise, Ubiquity fails at the end of installation.

 C A U T I O N : Do not reboot at the end of Ubiquity installation.
 Click "continue".
-If you reboot at here, system will ask you the passphrase twice.

 ```bash
 # Make target GRUB aware to the crypt partition
 echo "GRUB_ENABLE_CRYPTODISK=y" >> /target/etc/default/grub